0xck/diploma/README.md

 Task scheduller tracks new test task in DB and when found appropriate task launch test process.

 ###### Worker (worker.py)
-Worker is queue manager one provide background task execution.
+Worker is queue manager one provides background task execution.

 ###### _Redis_
 Actually it is not an element of app but important part provides app work.
 Redis server queue feature is used by Worker.